microsoft/code-with-engineering-playbook/docs/agile-development/advanced-topics/collaboration/teaming-up.md

 # Engagement Team Development

-In every ISE engagement, dynamics are different so are the team requirements.
+In every InfoMagnus engagement, dynamics are different so are the team requirements.
 Based on transfer learning among teams, we aim to build right "code-with" environments in every team.

 This documentation gives a high-level template with some suggestions by aiming to accelerate team swarming phase to achieve a high speed agility however it has no intention to provide a list of "must-do" items.